Alcoholism Definition: Is Alcoholism as Bad as Drug Addiction?

 Alcoholism cannot be cured, and an addict must guard themselves against relapse throughout life.
 Alcoholism can be treated with professional counseling and rehabilitation much like any other drug addiction.
 Without the proper treatment, most alcoholics are unsuccessful at breaking the cycle of addiction.

-Determining whether there is a problem is the first step.
+Determining whether there is a problem is the first step in understanding whether an alcoholism definition applies to you.
 If you are addicted to alcohol, cutting back will not be effective.
 Stop all use of alcohol and seek treatment for the disease.
-There are several forms of treatment available and most follow specific steps to recovery.
+There are several forms of treatment available and most of them follow specific steps to recovery.

 - Detoxification and withdrawal– Treatment always begins detox programs and it generally takes up to a week.
 Medication may be needed during this time to prevent confusion, hallucinations, and shaking.
 Detox should be done at a recovery center or hospital.